EXPRESSCLUSTER/MySQL/MYSQL For Windows22.md

 ### **13. Verification**

-- Confirm that we can access the database where it failover group is running.
+- Confirm that we can access the database where the failover group is running.